nordic-institute/harmony-access-point/Core/Domibus-MSH/upgrade-info.md

                         When we grant some privileges for a user, running this command will reloads the grant tables in the mysql database enabling the changes to take effect without reloading or restarting mysql service.
                             - FLUSH PRIVILEGES;

-                - Run the appropriate DB migration script(mysql-4.2.1-to-4.2.2-upgrade.ddl for MySQL or oracle-4.2.1-to-4.2.2-upgrade.ddl for Oracle)
+                - Run the appropriate DB upgrade script(mysql-4.2.1-to-4.2.2-upgrade.ddl for MySQL or oracle-4.2.1-to-4.2.2-upgrade.ddl for Oracle)
                 - Replace the Domibus war
                 - Replace the default plugins property files and jars into "conf/domibus/plugins/config" respectively into "/conf/domibus/plugins/lib"
                 - Change the name of 'domibus.ui.resend.action.enabled.received.minutes' property to 'domibus.action.resend.wait.minutes' in domibus.properties file.